-- Take a 2400mm length rear wall sheet and hold it in position at the top of the back wall.
+- Take a 5000mm length rear wall sheet and hold it in position at the top of the back wall.
 It must be flush with the top of top timber plate and both ends must be flush with the outside of the studs at either end.
-(Fig. 1) - Using 1 x 25mm tek screw, attach one end of the sheet to the frame at the top left hand corner of the sheet (Fig.1)(a).
-Place the screw approx 25mm in from end of the sheet (the corner flashing will cover the screws). - Repeat at the top of the sheet at the other end making sure that the cladding is flush with the top of the top plate.
+(Fig. 1) - Using 1 x 25mm Tek screw, attach one end of the sheet to the frame at the top left hand corner of the sheet (Fig.1)(a).
+Place the screw approx 25mminfromend of the sheet (the cornerflashing will cover the screws). - Repeat at the top of the sheet at the other end making sure that the cladding is flush with the top of the top plate.
 (Fig. 1) (b)

-NOTE: The middle sheet will need to lap UNDER the top sheet, so don't screw right at the bottom of the sheet yet!
-The top sheet will finish 850mm below the top of the framing and the second sheet finisheds 1617mm down (see Wall Cladding Fixing Pattern on the previous page.
+NOTE: The middle sheet will need to lap UNDER the top sheet, so don't screw right at the bottom of the sheet yet!The top sheet will finish 848mm below the top of the framing and the second sheet finisheds 1610mm down (see Wall Cladding Fixing Pattern on the previous page

-• To fix the bottom of the sheet, make a mark on each corner stud 848mm down from the top of the framing. (this is where the sheet will end).
-Align the edge of the cladding and the corner stud.
+• To fix the bottom of the sheet, hold the top sheet flat against the framing and align the edge of the cladding and the corner stud.
 This ensures the back wall of the shed is square.
-Make sure that the bottom of the cladding is on the 848mm mark and place 1 x 25mm tek screw 2 ribs up from the bottom of the sheet (Fig. 3)(d).
-This will let the next sheet sheet slide underneath.
+Place 1 x 25mm Tek screw 2 ribs up from the bottom of the sheet (Fig. 3)(d).
+This will let the next sheet slide underneath.